RayZh-hs/neutronic/docs/responsive.md

 On all devices touch interaction is supported.

+On TPS devices, to undo an action users double-tap on the screen on empty space.
+On NTPS devices, users can use the hotkey (Ctrl+Z or Cmd+Z).
+This is part of the second phase tutorial.

+On TPS devices, users pan by dragging with two fingers.
+On NTPS devices, users pan by dragging with the middle mouse button.

 ### Custom Selection View

 For TPS devices, changing between custom levels and recordings require only clicking on the "My Levels/My Recordings" title, and the both are displayed as tabs at the top of the screen.